31 May 2023

 Wealth Tax

-The cantons of Berne, Lucerne, Basel-Stadt, Aargau, Vaud, Valais and Geneva have a limit for the maximum tax burden in their tax laws.
-In these cantons, the burden on assets or the total tax burden due to income and wealth tax may not exceed a certain value.
-The calculation above disregards such limits.
+The cantons of Berne, Lucerne, Basel-Stadt, Aargau, Vaud, Valais and Geneva provide for limitations on the maximum tax burden in their cantonal tax legislation.
+In these cantons, the burden on assets or the total tax burden arising from income and wealth tax may not exceed a specific threshold.
+The calculation above does not take such limitations into account.

 Inheritance and Gift Tax

 Inheritance and gift tax is levied at cantonal and communal level in almost all cantons.
-Only the cantons of Schwyz and Obwalden do neither levy inheritance nor gift taxes and in the canton Lucerne there is no gift tax.
+Only the cantons of Schwyz and Obwalden levy neither inheritance nor gift taxes and in the canton Lucerne no gift tax is imposed.

-Inheritance tax is due on a person's worldwide assets with few exemptions.
-Cantons levy inheritance and gift tax if the deceased or the donor has been a resident of the respective canton, or if real estate located in the canton is transferred.
+Cantons levy inheritance and gift tax if the deceased or the donor was resident of the respective canton, or if real estate located in that canton is transferred.
+Inheritance tax is generally levied on the deceased’s worldwide, subject to limited exemptions.

 In all cantons, spouses are exempt from inheritance and gift taxes, and most cantons also exempt direct descendants from such taxes.
-Again, the tax burden varies from canton to canton and depends on the amount as well as the degree of blood relationship between the deceased and the heir.
-Inheritance and gift taxes have to be paid by the heir or the recipient of the gift.
-In addition to the inheritance tax, the canton of Solothurn levies an estate duty.
-The rates are between 0.8% and 1.2%.
+The tax burden varies between cantons and depends on both the amount transferred as well as the degree of kinship between the deceased and the heir.
+Inheritance and gift taxes must be paid by the heir or the recipient of the gift.
+In addition to the inheritance tax, the canton of Solothurn levies an estate duty with rates ranging between 0.8% and 1.2%.

 Real Estate Capital Gains Tax